pensjonatus/pensjonatus/src/content/posts/party-prep.md

 ---
-title: "Party Prep"
+title: 'Party Prep'
-date: "2015-01-30"
+date: '2015-01-30'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 Jill was chopping up the vegetables, and Jack was frying up the meat.
 They were preparing food for the party.

 "Hey Jill, can you make them finer?"

 "From Hell's heart, I stab at thee.
 For hate's sake, I spit my last breath at thee."

 He did not smile.
 He put some more oregano on the meat.